axgkl/pds/README.md

 - local and server operation, based on [Mamba][mamba] and [NeoVim][neovim].
 - Neovim is your IDE
 - Mamba is the package manager for underlying tools the IDE is based upon, incl. a compiler
-- python, javascript, lua, shell, markdown lsp support ootb but extendable
+- python, javascript, lua, shell, markdown lsp support ootb - but extendable

 It does not require elevated perms to install.

-Customization of NeoVim is based on a distri, currently [AstroNVim][astronvim]
+Customization of NeoVim is based on the **[AstroNVim][astronvim]** distribution.

 ## Bootstrap Installation